 My first Meet the Teacher Night was a learning experience for sure.
-I did the best I could, but afterwards I made a long list of things to remember for the next year.
-This week I wanted to share some Meet the Teacher Night activities to inspire you to create a memorable night for those kids and their parents!
+I did the best I could, but afterward, I made a long list of things to remember for the next year.
+This week I wanted to share some Meet the Teacher Night activities and ideas to inspire you to create a memorable night for those kids and their parents!

 Planning for Meet the Teacher Night